DarkWiiPlayer/lua-warn/readme.md

 - File name and line number are part of the output message
 - The global function `WARN_PREFIX` can be used to customize this prefix

-The submodule `warn.extend` provides extensions for common runtimes.
-Currently only nginx is supported (pull requests are welcome!)
-These extensions work regardless of whether vanilla `warn` is used and can also be used for 5.4.
-Please note that requiring `warn.extend` **will** require `warn` and install its function globally when it doesn't exist.

 Also please note that this obviously doesn't add the `-W` flag to the Lua interpreter.